SamRapley97/SamRapley97/README.md

 ## About Me

-- 🔭 Systems tester looking to end up in dev-ops.
+- 🔭 Systems tester looking to progress into dev-ops.

 - 🇷🇺 Russian language enthusiast